 5) What is the current international campaign ‘Save the Macau Greyhounds’ about?

-The ‘Save the Macau Greyhounds‘ campaign is the new international campaign, led on a worldwide basis by ANIMA Macau and GREY2K USA Worldwide and supported by Pet Levrieri.
+The ‘Save the Macau Greyhounds‘ campaign is the new international campaign, led by ANIMA Macau, GREY2K USA Worldwide and Pet Levrieri.

 Now it is vital to help ANIMA Macau reach the other two objectives: